faultyagatha/design-patterns-cpp/README.md

 - an object diagram shows instances exclusively
 - it provides a snapshot of the objects in a design pattern
-- The objects are named "aSomething", where Something is the class of the object.
+- the objects are named "aSomething", where Something is the class of the object.
-- our symbol for an object (modified slightly fromstandard OMT) is a rounded box with a line separating the object name from any object references.
+- our symbol for an object (modified slightly from standard OMT) is a rounded box with a line separating the object name from any object references.
 - arrows indicate the object referenced.

 ![img](./img/object_OMT.png)